 10.2Truv Representations, and Warranties.
 Truv represents and warrants that:

 10.3Disclaimer of Warranties.
 Except as expressly provided in this Agreement, Truv disclaims all warranties, express and implied, including but not limited to the implied warranties of merchantability and fitness for a particular purpose.
 No oral or written information or advice given by Truv or its authorized representatives will create a warranty of any kind or in any way increase the scope of Truv’ obligations in this Agreement.
 The Products may be used to access and transfer information over the internet.
 Client acknowledges and agrees that Truv does not operate or control the internet and that unauthorized users may attempt to obtain access to and damage Client’s data, websites, computers, or networks.
 Except with respect to breaches of this Agreement, Truv will not be responsible for those activities.
 Client is responsible for preserving and making adequate backups of its data.
-Truv makes no representations or warranties regarding any Data Source account or any Consumer Data, its accuracy, completeness, or currentness. information contained in a Consumer’s Data Source account may be different from the Consumer Data obtained through the Products due to different reporting methods, or other factors outside Truv’s control.
+Truv makes no representations or warranties regarding any Data Source account or any Consumer Data, its accuracy, completeness, or currentness.
+Information contained in a Consumer’s Data Source account may be different from the Consumer Data obtained through the Products due to different reporting methods, or other factors outside Truv’s control.
 Client’s reliance on any Consumer Data is at its own risk.
 Furthermore, under no circumstance will Truv be responsible or liable for (a) the use of or access to any Data Source account using compromised, inaccurate, fake, or invalid Client Credentials; (b) any entry or transmission to the products of any incorrect account number, routing number, monetary amount, etc.; (c) providing any payment or other remedy for payment or deposits; or (d) lost or inaccurate information or data, resulting in whole or in part from fault or other factors attributable to other parties other than Truv.

-11.1Entire Agreement.
+12.1Entire Agreement.
 This Agreement contains the entire agreement and understanding between the Parties with respect to its subject matter and supersedes all prior and contemporaneous agreements, proposals, representations, arrangements or understandings, whether written or oral, with respect to that subject matter.

-11.2Export Regulation.
-Client will comply with all applicable federal laws, regulations and rules that prohibit or restrict the export or re-export of the Products or Truv Platformoutside the United States (“Export Rules”), and will complete all undertakings required by Export Rules, including obtaining any necessary export license or other governmental approval.
+12.2Export Regulation.
+Client will comply with all applicable federal laws, regulations and rules that prohibit or restrict the export or re-export of the Products or Truv Platform outside the United States (“Export Rules”), and will complete all undertakings required by Export Rules, including obtaining any necessary export license or other governmental approval.

-11.3Anti-Corruption.
+12.3Anti-Corruption.
 Neither party has received or been offered any illegal or improper bribe, kickback, payment, gift, or thing of value from an employee or agent of the other party in connection with this Agreement.
 Reasonable gifts and entertainment provided in the ordinary course of business do not violate the above restriction.

-11.4Assignment.
+12.4Assignment.
 Neither party may assign any of its rights or obligations hereunder, whether by operation of law or otherwise, without the other party’s prior written consent, such consent not to be unreasonably withheld, conditioned or delayed; provided, however, either party may assign this Agreement including the Order Form without the other party’s consent in connection with a merger, acquisition, corporate reorganization, or sale of all or substantially all of its assets.
-Any assignment in violation of this section shall be null and void
+Any assignment in violation of this section shall be null and void.

-11.6Waiver.
+12.6Waiver.
 No provision of this Agreement may be waived except by a written document executed by the Party entitled to the benefits of the provision.
 No waiver of a provision will be deemed to be or will constitute a waiver of any other provision of this Agreement.
 A waiver will be effective only in the specific instance and for the purpose for which it was given and will not constitute a continuing waiver.

 No delay or omission by either Party in exercising any right, power, or privilege under this Agreement will impair that right, power, or privilege, nor will any single or partial exercise of any right, power, or privilege preclude any further exercise of that right or the exercise of any other right, power, or privilege.